Jiangnan Examination Hall

 The Jiangnan Examination Hall (江南贡院 (江南貢院, Jiāngnán Gòngyuàn), Jiangnan Gongyuan), near the Confucius temple, is located in the southern part of Nanjing, Jiangsu Province, China.
 It is the largest examination hall for imperial examination in ancient China.
 It now houses the Imperial Examination Museum.

 History

 Aerial panorama of Nanjing South and the Qinhuai River where the Jiangnan Examination Hall is located.
 December 2023.

 The Jiangnan Examination Hall (Jiangnan Gongyuan) was first built in the 4th year of Emperor Xiaozong's reign (Qiandao era) of the Southern Song (1168).
 Nanjing was made capital in the Ming dynasty.
 The Jiangnan Examination Hall was used as the examination hall for both the provincial level examination (juren) of Jiangsu Province as well as Anhui Province and metropolitan examination (jinshi).
 After the capital was moved to Beijing in the Yongle period, the formal capital became Nanjing Had.
-Jiangnan Examination Hall was heavily expanded with more than 20,000 buildings.
-In the early Qing dynasty, Nanjing was the capital of Jiangnan province, so the Examination Hall continued to use the name of Jiangnan Examination Hall.
+Jiangnan Examination Hall was heavily expanded with 20,644 examination cells.
+In the early Qing dynasty (1873), Nanjing was the capital of Jiangnan province, so the Examination Hall continued to use the name of Jiangnan Examination Hall.